 Congratulations!
 You are ready to create your first CakePHP application.

 Not working?
-If you’re getting timezone related error from PHP uncomment one line in app/Config/core.php:
+If you’re getting timezone related errors from PHP uncomment one line in app/Config/core.php:

 /**